yahiaetman/CMPN101-Assembler/README.md

 You can download the project as an executable binary for `Win64` from the [Releases Section](https://github.com/yahiaetman/CMPN101-Assembler/releases/latest).

 ## Usage
-To assemble a file, use the assembler as follows:
+To assemble a file, use the assembler in the command line as follows:

 `.\assembler.exe code.asm -o binary.hex`